 This dish was adapted from a rémoulade recipe in Nigel Slater’s Tender.
 (I looked at the picture, borrowed the dressing and the bacon, and ran with it).
 I think there is a nice balance of flavor and texture here, and its colorful too!
-Next time I might try it with the addition of some golden raisins. - cristinasciarra - cristinasciarra
+Next time I might try it with the addition of some golden raisins. - cristinasciarra —Cristina Sciarra

 A very tasty side dish!
 I loved the crunchiness and freshness of the veggies mixed with the savory flavor of the bacon, and the apples were a great addition.
 The mustard/creme fraiche dressing with lemon gave it a nice tang.
 This was a great accompaniment to the smoked chicken we had for dinner.
 It’s easy to throw together and if you let it sit a bit, the flavors blend very nicely. - There'sAlwaysPie —There'sAlwaysPie

-the juice and zest of 1/4 a lemon
+the juice and zest of 1 medium-sized lemon

-- Peel and wash carrots, parsnip and the apple.
+Peel and wash carrots, parsnip and the apple.
 Julienne everything using a mandolin at 1/8 inch.
-Roughly chop radicchio, and then toss everything together in a medium-sized bowl.
+Roughly chop radicchio, and then toss everything together in a large mixing bowl.

 In a separate small bowl, zest and juice the lemon.
-Add mustard and crème fraîche, and mix to incorporate.
+Add mustard, crème fraîche, and honey; mix to incorporate.
+Season to taste.

-- With salad tongs, mix dressing into the vegetable mix.
-Cut bacon into bite-sized pieces, and toss on top.
+With your hands, mix together the dressing with the vegetables.
+Cut the bacon into bite-sized pieces, and scatter across the top.